davidgasquez/handbook/content/rationality.md

 - Local Validity: Some argument steps are allowed steps and some argument steps aren't ([Non-Central Fallacy](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world)), independently of whether they arrive at an answer you agree with.
 - People can fool you by saying they saw things that they didn't see, telling you some things they know but not others or by using flawed steps when drawing conclusions.
 When you try to make an argument come out with a particular answer, you can fool yourself in the same way.
 - Assume good faith.
 Trust the other person to be believing things that make sense to them, which you'd have ended up believing if you were exposed to the same stimuli, and that they are generally trying to find the the truth.
 - [Notice](https://agentyduck.blogspot.com/2014/12/how-to-train-noticing.html) your internal state (cognitive and emotional).
+- When you see something odd or something that doesn't fit with what you'd ordinarily expect, notice and promote it to conscious.
+- Notice when your mind is flinching away from a thought and flag that area as requiring more deliberate exploration.
-Notice when you are in a failure mode, and step out.
+- Notice when you are in a failure mode, and step out.
 For example:
   - [Motivated Reasoning or Soldier Mindset](https://youtu.be/w4RLfVxTGH4?list=WL):
     - You are fighting to make sure an argument wins.
     - You are fighting to make another argument lose.